Immortality: Hinduism

 for immortality, O best of men.

 To Maharishi Mahesh Yogi, the verse means, "Once a man has become established in the understanding of the permanent reality of life, his mind rises above the influence of pleasure and pain.
-Such an unshakable man passes beyond the influence of death and in the permanent phase of life: he attains eternal life ...
+Such an unshakable man passes beyond the influence of death and in the permanent phase of life: he attains eternal life...
 A man established in the understanding of the unlimited abundance of absolute existence is naturally free from existence of the relative order.
 This is what gives him the status of immortal life."

 An Indian Tamil saint known as Vallalar claimed to have achieved immortality before disappearing forever from a locked room in 1874.

 Buddhism

-One of the three marks of existence in Buddhism is anattā, "non-self".
+One of the three marks of existence in Buddhism is anattā, 'non-self'.in sanskrit, anattā is used by the Hindus for soul, because Buddhism is a distinct religion of Hinduism.

 This teaching states that the body does not have an eternal soul but is composed of five skandhas or aggregates.
 Additionally, another mark of existence is impermanence, also called anicca, which runs directly counter to concepts of immortality or permanence.
 According to one Tibetan Buddhist teaching, Dzogchen, individuals can transform the physical body into an immortal body of light called the rainbow body.